-Half Marathon Training: What Is Zone 5?
+Half Marathon Training: What Is Zone 5 / VO2 Max?

+Zone 5 — around 93–100% of max heart rate, RPE 9–10 — is your VO2 max zone.
+It feels intense, explosive, and unsustainable for long.
+In half marathon training, short intervals in this zone improve speed reserves, and help you finish strong when fatigue hits.
 In this guide, we’ll break down what Zone 5 running is, why it matters for half marathon runners, and how to include it carefully in your plan.

 What Is Zone 5 Running?

-How Zone 5 Feels:
+How Zone 5 Feels While Running

 Effort Level: Very hard, 9–10 out of 10

-Talk Test: Not possible—pure survival mode
+Talk Test: Not possible — you're in survival mode

 Heart Rate Zones (Max HR Based)